 Cindy Keil received her masters in English from CSUF and specialized in creative writing.
 Cindy discovered this passion while studying this field at UCI for her undergraduate work.
 She was involved with creative writing clubs and had her work published in these university journals.
 Her editing skills enhance the quality and consistency of the oral history transcripts.
 She is a trained videographer and media editor.

 The Keil sisters utilize their cross-disciplinary skills to capture and preserve these stories.
-Jennifer and Cindy implemented the Over the Bridge Legacy Program at the Balboa Island Museum & Historical Society (BIMHS).
-It is a community history of the island and the individuals who shaped the culture.
+Jennifer and Cindy implemented the Over the Bridge Legacy Program at the Balboa Island Museum & Historical Society.
+This was a community history project of the island and the individuals who shaped the culture.
 A project proposal outlining all the stages was provided to the board prior to filming the candidates.
-The archive currently includes thirty-five interviews.
+The video archive contains over forty interviews.
 Four highlight reels were created to engage visitors at the oral history station.
 They are the following: Over the Bridge, Holiday Memories, Jolly Roger Memories, Celebrity Encounters.
 Please read the BIMHS newsletter which contains more information about the project.
 Cindy and Jennifer presented, “Over the Bridge: Creating a Sustainable Oral History Program” at the Southwest Oral History Association conference in March 2015.

 On behalf of the Board of Directors of the Balboa Island Museum and Historical Society, and in my role as President of the Society, I want to express our profound appreciation for the initiative and dedication of the Keils in support of the Museum’s mission to preserve the history of Balboa Island and make it accessible to our community.